FelixOnline/v2/content/articles/2013-6-13-gpnay--union-council-unanimously-opposes-the-gpa.md

 subtitle: >
   College confirm that they have not yet discussed switching
 date: "2013-06-13 23:07:38 +0100"

 # Attributes from Felix Online V1
 id: "3689"
 old_path: /news/3689/gpnay--union-council-unanimously-opposes-the-gpa
 aliases:
  - /news/3689/gpnay--union-council-unanimously-opposes-the-gpa
+imported: true
+comments:
+ - Wow the union getting in on an issue and expressing their opinion before college have made their decision and decided they dont care what we think Good work

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true